cornellrocketryteam/Static-Fire/README.md

 ## Overview

 To support static fire tests, this project streams data from the LabJack T7 and logs it to a CSV file.
 In the current version, it streams from two analog pins to collect load cell and pressure transducer data.
-The code in ```main.cpp``` adapts example code from LabJack (https://github.com/labjack/C_CPP_LJM).
+The code in ```main.cpp``` adapts example code from LabJack (https://github.com/labjack/C_CPP_LJM), and the files in ```lib/``` are modified from some header files provided by the LJM library.

 ## Getting Started
 ### Dependencies Required